 In the beginning, SQGW will present the project to educate community leaders.
 As the project matures, the community boards will send out letters of support to their respective elected officials and city agencies to signify their support for the Greenway, thereby increasing the likelihood of receiving capital funding.

 Funding and coordination is crucial in realizing SQGW‘s vision of a trail in Southern Queens.
-The route of the 2000 proposal runs through eight City Council districts, twelve New York State assembly districts, and six New York State senate districts.
-The route also runs through the two most populated boroughs in New York City.
+This trail would run through eight City Council districts, twelve New York State assembly districts, and six New York State senate districts.
+The route runs into the two most populated boroughs in New York City which, of course, are headed by their respective borough presidents.
 For successful implementation, all elected officials must be involved.
 There may even be a potential to receive federal funding for areas with a higher need for open space.

 Once all of the above are in place, a timeline will be established for outreach, public forums, funding cycles, and construction.